-The weather improved, we could carry on, so we continued the approximately 45 NM trip to Lipari.
-Panarea and Stromboli were closer, but we would not have been protected from the waves there.
+As the weather was improving, it was possible to carry on, so we continued the approximately 45 NM trip to Lipari.
+Panarea and Stromboli were closer, but we would not have been sheltered from the waves there.
 There was on-board GPS, so that was not a problem.
-It showed our arrival time as around 9 P.M.
+It showed our arrival time as around 9 pm.

 When we got a GSM signal, we contacted the marina in northeastern Lipari, so they could make room for us.
-They came to meet us and even moved some boats so we could fit.
+They came to meet us and even moved some boats to make room for us.
 We moored bow-to the pontoon and tied a flashing light to the mast so nobody would bump into it.

-How the charter and insurance companies handled the accident
+How did the charter and insurance companies handle the accident?

-We sent a text message to the charter company that night and by morning there was a busy exchange with yachting.com and Italy.
+We sent a text message to the charter company that night and by morning there was a busy exchange between yachting.com and Italy.
 A replacement boat was supposed to arrive on Tuesday afternoon.
-The captain left Tropea, but after 20 NM - around halfway - he had to turn back.
-The Italian captain assessed the situation and considered continuing to be too risky.
+The captain left Tropea, but after 20 NM — around halfway — he had to turn back.
+The Italian captain assessed the situation and considered continuing the voyage to be too risky.

-As skipper , I want to thank the entire crew for their patience, courage and hands-on help and for supporting yachting.com.
-Thanks to all that we managed to get through it together.
+As skipper, I want to thank the entire crew for their patience, courage and hands-on help and for supporting yachting.com.
+Thanks to all that we managed to get through it together. – Jirka Pacák

 Personally, I took this incident as a great sailing experience.